Category Archives: Marketing

 Businesses who have no social media presence are ignoring a powerful and cost-effective marketing and customer relationship resource, especially if they are selling or providing services online.

 Unfortunately, establishing that presence and kick-starting engagement has a cost.
 It is difficult for a business new to social media to attract followers without a substantial investment of both time and money.
-For many businesses, that’s not an investment they are prepared to make, and so they are tempted to manufacture a follower count.
+For many businesses, they won’t make that investment, and so they feel tempted to manufacture a follower count.

 Brands: Advertising vs. Social Engagement